re-data/re-data/README.md

 # re_data

 re_data is a data quality framework.
-It lets you do queries similar to those:
+It lets you run queries similar to these:

 ```sql title="Your Data Warehouse"
 select * from anomalies_in_row_counts;